RassilonSleeps/MagicPrompt-SD/README.md

 > If you want to test the model with a demo, you can go to: "[spaces/Gustavosta/MagicPrompt-Stable-Diffusion](https://huggingface.co/spaces/Gustavosta/MagicPrompt-Stable-Diffusion)".

 # Changes from 'Spaces' app.py
-* Moved model into local directory, allows for offline use without calls to huggingface.co
+* Model is saved to local folder allowing for offline use
 * Colab-style notebook file for easy editing and use of gradio's in line interface
-* Enabled gradio flagging feature, allows saving of prompt to flagged/log.csv
+* Enabled gradio flagging feature, allows saving of prompt to log.csv
 * Trimmed code by switching gradio's '.interface()' to '.interface.from_pipeline'
 	- This was done to simplify code and prevent log.csv from filling with unwanted prompts
 	- Likely going to change once I better learn python and the options of the transformers library
 * Added requirements.txt for quick terminal deployment via 'pip install -r requirements.txt'
 * Also added a seperate notebook-requirements.txt for use with jupyter notebook
 * Changed port from gradio's standard to allow running at the same time as another gradio interface (e.g. Automatic1111's WebUI using default ports)
-* Changed listening address from '127.0.0.1' (local host only) to '0.0.0.0' (network wide) \n
+* Changed listening address from '127.0.0.1' (local host only) to '0.0.0.0' (network wide)
 	- allows for access from other devices, useful for deployment on headless server
-* Removed use of ideas.txt for examples \n
+* Removed use of ideas.txt for examples
 	- While some would consider it a nice addition, I find no value for my use case
-* Added a favicon :)
+* Added a favicon :hugs:

+###Pull requests welcome, I have no former python experience

 ## 💻 You can see other MagicPrompt models: